Niharika040/Superstore_Sales_Analysis/README.md

 - In summary, the **Technology** and **Furniture** categories dominate sales, with subcategories like **Chairs**, **Binders**, and **Storage** contributing significantly to overall revenue.
 However, when examining profitability in relation to sales, a clear trend emerges: higher discount ranges are linked with reduced profit margins.
 The **0-10% profit-to-sales ratio** range shows the most favorable balance between sales and profit, suggesting that more moderate discounting strategies may lead to healthier profit margins.
 As the discount percentage increases, the profitability decreases, with negative ratios observed in higher discount ranges, implying that larger discounts are hurting profitability.

 The Superstore's strategy might benefit from a more focused approach on offering higher-margin products in the **Technology** and **Furniture** categories, while managing discount strategies carefully to avoid margin erosion in higher discount bands.
 The data indicates that maintaining moderate discounts may strike a better balance between sales and profit generation.

-Categories and Charts
-1. Descriptive Analysis
-Sales and Profit Analysis by Subcategory
-Profit Margin Analysis by Subcategory
-Sales Distribution by Category
-Count of Ship Mode
-Sales and Profit by Ship Mode
-Count of Customer ID
-Total Quantity Ordered by Category
-Segment Count Analysis by Subcategory

-3. Regional Analysis
-Regional Profit Distribution (%)

-4. Discount and Profit Analysis
-Category-Wise Distribution of Discount and Value Effect of Discount on Profit Margin
-Sales and Profit by Discount Range